 - (i) The transaction was disclosable by a promoter and not by a person who entered into the transaction.
 In most cases the promoter will have the obligation to make the mandatory disclosure.
-However, a taxpayer may have the responsibility for making the mandatory disclosure in the first instance where the promoter is located outside of the State, where there was no promoter or where the promoter has claimed legal professional privilege. - (ii) The taxpayer does not have a transaction number because either the promoter or marketer did not comply with their mandatory disclosure obligations or, in the case of transactions disclosed on or before 23 October 2014, no transaction number was assigned. - (iii) The taxpayer, in making the 'qualifying avoidance disclosure' or protective notification, submits a completed mandatory disclosure form (Form MD7) to Revenue. - (iv) The taxpayer, in making the 'qualifying avoidance disclosure' or protective notification, provides all the information that a Revenue officer may reasonably require to determine if an application could be made to a relevant court to determine a penalty on the promoter or marketer for failing to comply with their obligations under the mandatory disclosure regime.
+However, a taxpayer may have the responsibility for making the mandatory disclosure in the first instance where the promoter is located outside of the State, where there was no promoter or where the promoter has claimed legal professional privilege. - (ii) The taxpayer does not have a transaction number because either the promoter or marketer did not comply with their mandatory disclosure obligations or, in the case of transactions disclosed on or before 23 October 2014, no transaction number was assigned. - (iii) The taxpayer, in making the 'qualifying avoidance disclosure' or protective notification, submits a completed mandatory disclosure form (Form MD7) to Revenue prior to the return filing deadline for the chargeable period in which the transaction was undertaken. - (iv) The taxpayer, in making the 'qualifying avoidance disclosure' or protective notification, provides all the information that a Revenue officer may reasonably require to determine if an application could be made to a relevant court to determine a penalty on the promoter or marketer for failing to comply with their obligations under the mandatory disclosure regime.